Xenijo/incognito-is-a-virus/README.md

 # Overview:
 Welcome to my investigation into the free Roblox exploit known as Incognito.
-This README provides an overview of my findings and the evidence I've gathered.
+This provides an overview of my findings and the evidence I've gathered.

+### File used for the analyze : test.exe